AlexeyMerov/RadioStations/README.md

 The problem is that it requires many workarounds, some of them core ones, which impact the whole app.

 **Todo:**
 -- Play music.
--- Remove some hardcode or move it.
 -- Improve DI if possible.
 -- Test everything.
 -- In case it will have paging, redo to paging3.
 -- Add proguard rules in case of release build demonstration.